meg768/rpi-matrix/README.md

 This gives you the ability to do more advanced graphics by using the HTML5 canvas API (or close to it) thanks to the npm module **canvas** https://www.npmjs.com/package/canvas.
+For more information about the Canvas API visit https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API.

 Example